 a three ring binder

 notebook paper

-pens, pencils and highlighters (at least three colors)
+pens, pencils and highlighters

 post it notes

-Study Skills Strategies JH (Grades 6-9) - Wed - Musall
+Study Skills Strategies JH (Grades 5-9) - Wed - Musall

-Class #: 957 Teacher: Vicki Musall Grades: 6, 7, 8, 9
+Class #: 957 Teacher: Vicki Musall Grades: 5, 6, 7, 8, 9

-Class Schedule: Wed Only Class Time: 8:30 - 9:29
+Class Schedule: Wed Only Class Time: 9:30 - 10:29

 Fee(s): Tuition Supply Fee

+\$60.00 \$40.00

-As of: 10/17/2023 Page 21 of 191
+As of: 3/7/2024 Page 24 of 214

-\$50.00 \$40.00
+Description:

-Description: Grades 5-9
+Grades 5-9

 This yearlong class is designed to give students the information, motivation and practice to improve and optimize their overall success.
 We will focus on proven strategies for learning using a variety of sources.
 The goal of this class is to help students gain and apply skills to move forward with purposeful learning.

 STUDY SKILLS TOPICS INCLUDE:

 Identifying learning styles/abilities

 Time and calendar management

 Note taking

-Focus and attention strategies Study area/materials organization
+Focus and attention strategies

+Study area/materials organization

 Goal setting Prioritizing

 Procrastination

 Independent Learning and self-direction

 Projects and presentations

 Active Reading

-Students will use tools and techniques to guide them to make choices which lead to effective learning and to improve mental wellness
+Students will use tools and techniques to guide them to make choices which lead to effective learning and to improve mental wellness.

 The resources used to create this class include: